yinghai/benchmark/README.md

 This is a collection of open source benchmarks used to evaluate PyTorch performance.

-`torchbenchmark/models` contains copies of popular or exemplary workloads which have been modified to (a) expose a standardized API for benchmark drivers, (b) optionally, enable JIT, (c) contain a miniature version of train/test data and a dependency install script.
+`torchbenchmark/models` contains copies of popular or exemplary workloads which have been modified to (a) expose a standardized API for benchmark drivers, (b) use a miniature version of train/inference data, usually a single batch, and a dependency install script, (c) optionally enable PyTorch features such as JIT, fx2trt, and lazy tensor.

 ## Installation
+The benchmark suite should be self contained in terms of dependencies and input data.
+It uses `git-lfs` to host minimal input data for models that don't accept synthesized input data.
-The benchmark suite should be self contained in terms of dependencies, except for the torch products which are intended to be installed separately so different torch versions can be benchmarked.
+The benchmark expects users to install `torch`, `torchvision`, and `torchtext` separately so different torch versions can be benchmarked.

+### Recommended environment

+- python >= 3.7, recommend python 3.8
+- For GPU tests, CUDA 10.2+, recommend CUDA 11.3
+- pytorch >= 1.9.0

 ### Using Pre-built Packages
-Use python 3.7 as currently there are compatibility issues with 3.8+.
-Conda is optional but suggested.
-To switch to python 3.7 in conda:
+We sugguest using `conda` to create a new benchmarking environment:
 ```
 # using your current conda environment:
-conda install -y python=3.7
+conda install -y python=3.8

 # or, using a new conda environment
-conda create -n torchbenchmark python=3.7
+conda create -n torchbenchmark python=3.8
 conda activate torchbenchmark
+conda install git-lfs
 ```

-Install pytorch, torchtext, and torchvision using conda:
+Install pytorch, torchtext, and torchvision nightly versions using conda:
 ```
 conda install -y pytorch torchtext torchvision -c pytorch-nightly
 ```
 Or use pip:
 (but don't mix and match pip and conda for the torch family of libs! - [see notes below](#notes))
 ```
-pip install --pre torch torchvision torchtext -f https://download.pytorch.org/whl/nightly/cu102/torch_nightly.html
+pip install --pre torch torchvision torchtext -f https://download.pytorch.org/whl/nightly/cu113/torch_nightly.html
 ```

 Install the benchmark suite, which will recursively install dependencies for all the models.
 Currently, the repo is intended to be installed from the source tree.